-Supplies: Tan, Cream and brown felt, 438 DMC thread (or a color that matches the tan felt you select), tacky glue, fiberfill, sewing machine
+Before you we get started you'll need the following: Tan, Cream and brown felt, 438 DMC thread (or a color that matches the tan felt you select), tacky glue, fiberfill, sewing machine

-Using the pattern, which can be found here, begin to cut your onion out.
+begin to cut your onion out.

 Place two sections of the onion body together and begin to sew the first side.
 Start sewing from about a 1/4 of an inch down from the top of the onion body.
 Sew to the very tip (or bottom) of the onion.
 Repeat this step for each section of the onion until all the sides have been sewn together.